paulesause/stereotype-detector/README.md

 # Stereotype Detector

-This Project classifies paragraphs from news articles as warm/cold/neutral according to the Stereotype Content Model (Fiske, 2018) by employing different BERT classifiert.
+This Project classifies paragraphs from news articles as warm/cold/neutral according to the Stereotype Content Model (Fiske, 2018) by employing different BERT classifiers.

 ## Setup
 ### Clone Repository